Encouraging Creative Thinking

 Posting thinking questions

-Awareness is one of essential components of creative inspiration and problem solving.
+We can spend a lot of time with one or a few students while the remainder of the class is not involved.
 Noticing ceases when curiosity dies.
-Teachers who ask questions soon realize the value of asking the right questions, but they also become aware of time passing.
-They may be spending time with one or a few students while the remainder of the class is not involved.
+Teachers who consciously try to teach creative thinking will soon realize the value of asking the right kind of open-ended questions.
 By posting good questions at strategic locations in the classroom, a virtual cafeteria of thoughts can motivate thinking and awareness.
-Posted questions can be changed as needs, topics, abilities, and interests change.
+Posted questions that open up new approaches can be changed as needs, topics, abilities, and interests change.
 I have often found that when one student is stuck or experiencing a block, others may also be having similar problems.
-Posting the motivational and inspirational questions may be a very efficient way to help several students at once.
+Awareness is one of essential components of creative inspiration and problem solving.
+If the motivational and inspirational questions are posted, I may be more efficient by reminding students to check the posted questions for inspiration.

 Question difficulty

 Teachers all know that difficulty level is a key factor in good motivation.
-When a question is too easy or too hard the student will be bored or frustrated.
+When we see frustration, it is too hard.
+When we see boredom, it is too easy or resignation because of difficulty.
 When we ask a stupid question with a self-evident answer, students feel we are wasting time.
-Sometimes we need to ask redundant questions to remind kids of discipline issues or to reinforce some idea, but we need to realize that redundancy risks being dismissed as irrelevant to learning.
+Sometimes we need to ask redundant questions to remind kids of discipline issues or to reinforce some idea, but we need to realize that redundancy risks being dismissed as irrelevant.

 Responding to STUDENT QUESTIONS

 Student questions often present teachable moments that catch us off guard.
 We tend to develop habits of response.
 It is amazing to me how variable different art teachers are in this regard.
 I was observing a student teacher who was teaching a painting lesson to a first grade class.
 I child asked, "How do I make pink?"
 Without a moment of reflection the student teacher said, "Put a little red in some white."
-This was a correct answer, but a wrong response.
+This was a correct answer, but the wrong way to respond.
+I admit to doing it often, but regretting that I did it.
+This child was not taught how to imagine, hypothesize, and experiment.
+This first grader was encouraged on the unfortunate path to "learned helplessness."
+At least we can ask the child to make a guess, and then do a quick experiment.
+If the child finds that the guess is wrong, could we affirm the child for learning how to experiment, but then ask for another idea to try?

 Do I satisfy my EGO or my student's brain?